JonathanHalpern/jonathan-halpern/src/pages/projects/hsbc.md

   - ESlint
   - Jest
 ---
 Worked on a variety of Agile projects and had contract renewed several times.
 Initial projects were in Angular 1.
-Helped lead a technology switch to React.
+Joint-led a technology switch to React.

 **MyDeal Admin:**